-The Key West (Holdings) Limited strategy is to continue to manage our investments in trading subsidiaries, Nisbets plc and Jongor (Holdings) Limited, and to continue building a diversified holding of commercial property by investing in commercial property in the UK.
+The Key West (Holdings) Limited strategy is to continue to manage our investments in trading subsidiary, Nisbets plc, and to continue building a diversified holding of commercial property by investing in commercial property in the UK.
 These properties are managed to develop a sustainable revenue and to contribute to generating funds for charitable causes.
 Our success in managing properties is reflected in the ability to support our tenants to continue trading sustainably through the current economic volatility.